ARM-software/lisa/doc/target.rst

        it is written to make sure it has been written successfully.
 This due to some sysfs entries silently failing to set the written value without returning an error code.

+.. method:: Target.revertable_write_value(path, value [, verify])

+   Same as :meth:`Target.write_value`, but as a context manager that will write back the previous value on exit.

+.. method:: Target.batch_revertable_write_value(kwargs_list)

+   Calls :meth:`Target.revertable_write_value` with all the keyword arguments dictionary given in the list.
+This is a convenience method to update multiple files at once, leaving them in their original state on exit.
+If one write fails, all the already-performed writes will be reverted as well.

 .. method:: Target.read_tree_values(path, depth=1, dictcls=dict, [, tar [, decode_unicode [, strip_null_char ]]]):